 When the Registration & Elections Division conducts an election for jurisdictions such as the City, those elections are almost always consolidated with other elections occurring on the same date.
 The costs for such elections are allocated proportionally among participating jurisdictions based on two key factors: the number of registered voters within each jurisdiction and the number of entities participating in the given election.
-Typically, General Municipal Elections in odd-numbered years have higher proportional costs than Statewide General Elections in even-numbered years for cities, school districts, special districts and other jurisdictions because the number of entities with elections during odd-numbered years is fewer, resulting in less cost sharing.
+Typically, General Municipal Elections in odd-numbered years have higher proportional costs than Statewide General Elections in even-numbered years for cities, school districts, special districts, and other jurisdictions because the number of entities with elections during odd-numbered years is fewer, resulting in less cost sharing.
 Statewide General Elections in even-numbered years include federal, state, and county contests, the costs of which are borne solely by the County, and these elections constitute a substantial portion of the total cost for each Statewide General Election.
 Thus, when jurisdictions participate in Statewide General Elections, they bear a lower portion of the total election costs because a large portion is paid by the County and other countywide jurisdictions.

-The voters in this City last voted at the polls in 2013.
-Given that the City has not recently conducted an election in an even-numbered year, we will use a jurisdiction of similar size for comparison.
-The closest municipality by number of registered voters is the City of Daly City.
-In 2013, the City of Redwood City paid \$63,930 for election services to 36,080 registered voters, at the rate of \$1.77 per registered voter.
-In the 2014 Statewide General Election, the City of Daly City's cost for election services to 38,584 registered voters was \$49,018 at the rate of \$1.27 per registered voter.
-Comparing this cost with the 2013 General Municipal Election cost, we estimate that if the City switched to even-numbered year elections, it would experience cost savings of approximately 28% for an election conducted with polling places.
+The voters of the City of San Bruno last voted at the polls in 2014.
+In 2013, the City paid \$35,105 for election services to 20,039 registered voters, at the rate of \$1.75 per registered voter.
+In the 2014 Statewide General Election, the City's cost for election services to 19,835 registered voters was \$32,427; the rate was \$1.63 per registered voter.
+However, in that election, the City voted only on a measure, leading to costs which are unrepresentative for a City Council contest.
+For comparison, the City of Pacifica had only a City Council contest in November 2014, and paid \$28,595 for election services to 22,419 voters at a rate of \$1.28 per registered voter.
+Comparing this cost with the 2013 General Municipal Election cost, we estimate that if the City switched to even-numbered year elections, it would experience cost savings of approximately 27 percent for an election conducted with polling places.

-In the November 2015 General Municipal Election, the City's cost per registered voter was \$1.41.
-The cost for the 2015 election was much lower because that was the County's first election in the All Mailed Ballot Election Pilot Project that was authorized under Assembly Bill No. 2028 ("AB 2028"), which amended Elections Code Section 4001.
+In the November 2015 General Municipal Election, the City's cost per registered voter was \$1.67.
+The cost for the 2015 election was lower because that was the County's first election in the All Mailed Ballot Election Pilot Project that was authorized under Assembly Bill No. 2028 ("AB 2028"), which amended Elections Code Section 4001.
 Section 4001(a) permits San Mateo County to hold two additional all-mailed ballot elections in 2017.

-Jurisdiction Year Cost of Election Cost Per Registered Voter
+Jurisdiction Year Cost of Election Cost per Registered Voter

-City of Redwood City 2013 \$63,930 \$1.77
+City of San Bruno 2013 \$35,105 \$1.75

-City of Daly City 2014 \$49,018 \$1.27
+City of Pacifica 2014 \$28,595 \$1.28

-City of Redwood City 2015 \$51,083 \$1.41
+City of San Bruno 2015 \$33,588 \$1.67